“At that time (1873) one thousand pound beeves sold in San Antonio for $8 per head, sold in Wichita, Kansas for $23.80 per head.”

 The last reported drive on the Great Western Trail was made in 1893 by John Rufus Blocker, who drove his herd from West Texas to Deadwood, South Dakota.
 By then, as many as six million cattle and one million horses had been driven to northern pastures and markets.

 Along this trek, Dodge City, Kansas, boasted of being the “cowboy capital of the world.”
-Communities in other states, including Ogallala, Nebraska; Cheyenne, Wyoming; Miles City, Montana; and Medora, North Dakota, served the trade.
+Communities in other states served the trade, including Ogallala, Nebraska; Cheyenne, Wyoming; Miles City, Montana; and Medora, North Dakota.
 Amarillo, Fort Worth, Buffalo Gap, Abilene, Doan’s Crossing, and Seymour, all in Texas, were important stops along the trail.

 The Cattle Trails (historic text)